©1978

 is lost and faith alone can restore us to our once high

-minded place.
 Faith may return us to ourselves and to God.

 Faith gives us back our sense of the stars, and from there our reason united